 Flights to San Francisco?

-So here you have it, a great list of your places to sleep in in SF.
+So here you have it, a great list of your places to sleep in SF.
 We did the leg work for you here.

 And not just that.
 We have also covered many more destinations around the US such as Seattle and Los Angeles.

-Read our complete guide to best hostels in USA.
 Also, we recommend also a road trip from San Francisco to Los Angeles.
 Read this guide on the perfect California Road Trip.

 Here are all our US Hostel Guides: